ljfed/Naughts-And-Crosses/README.md

 # Naughts-And-Crosses
 * A naughts and crosses game made using JavaScript / HTML / CSS / jQuery / Bootstrap
 * Play with 2 players
-* Play single-player against the unstoppable computer
+* Play single-player against the ai